Pituffik Space Base: Opposition to Trump Greenland threats

 On 28 March 2025, Vice President JD Vance, his wife Usha, and Mike Waltz, the national security adviser, toured the base, as part of a trip arranged by the Trump administration.
 Vance was the most senior US government official ever to visit the base.
-The visit came during a time of renewed discussion of the proposed acquisition of Greenland by President Donald Trump and was opposed by Greenlanders.
+The visit came during a time of renewed discussion of the proposed acquisition of Greenland by President Donald Trump and was opposed by some Greenlanders.
 On 11 April 2025, the base commander, Colonel Susannah Meyers, was relieved of command by the Trump administration for "undermining" Vice President Vance after his visit by sending an email to base personnel (staffed by Americans, Canadians, Danes, and Greenlanders) that included: "I spent the weekend thinking about Friday's visit [by VP Vance]—the actions taken, the words spoken, and how it must have affected each of you.
 I do not presume to understand current politics, but what I do know is the concerns of the US administration discussed by Vice President Vance on Friday are not reflective of Pituffik Space Base.
 I commit that, for as long as I am lucky enough to lead this base, all of our flags will fly proudly—together".